onereddogmedia/morphwizpro_manual/content/docs/morphwiz2/interface_overview.md

 **Standalone app only**
 {{< /hint >}}

-Change the current octave of the fretless playing surface.
+Change the current octave of the isomorphic playing surface.

 ## Preset Name (2)